 Be realistic with your goals

 Are you going to do this all by yourself?
 Will you accept professional guidance outside of an oncologist or surgeon?
-Why not?
+I hope so.
 You need a supportive, complementary care to focus on addressing the underlying internal environment in your body.
-It’s not disease-care, so there’s “nothing wrong with you” right now.
+It’s not disease-care, so it’s not treatment of a disease.
 Will you start right away?
 Why wait?
-Are you going to make this decision on your own, or discuss this with your most loved ones?
+Are you going to make this decision on your own, or discuss this with the people who care about you?

-What kind of change would you need in your daily routine?
-It could be just a simple addition to your routine like taking a supplement when you eat.
+What kind of change could you need in your daily routine?
+It could be just a simple addition of a nutritional supplement when you eat.
 With your preventive care, there should be signs that you are on the right path.
 How soon can those signs be expected, and what would those signs be?
 Your complementary care specialist should have concrete answers to these questions!

 “Nutrition has a role to play, not simply in the primary prevention of cancer, but also in the prevention of cancer recurrence, which is of utmost importance in determining survival.” – Nutritional Oncology 2nd ed David Heber, MD, PhD.
 (Los Angeles, CA), George L. Blackburn, MD, PhD.
 (Boston, MA), Vay Liang W. Go, MD (Los Angeles, CA), John Milner, PhD.
 (Rockville, MD)

-There are non-genetic factors that contribute to why your body would develop cancer in the first place.
-For holistic cancer prevention, which nutritional regimen, homeopathy, or herbs would be right for you to take?
-Do you think antioxidants are all that you need?
+We consider non-genetic factors that contribute to why you may bave a tumor producing body.
+For holistic cancer prevention, which nutritional factors, homeopathy, or herbs would be right for you to supplement?
+Is it just antioxidants?
 Should you take reishi and shitake mushrooms because of the known anticancer components?
 Would a standard process detoxifying supplement program be a good starting point?
 Should you also avoid white sugar, or take iodine?

-How can you be sure of what to take, unless you are also being professionally evaluated and guided?
-If toxicity, or vitamin D insufficiency might be part of your problem, when is that addressed?
-What about virus exposure and immunity?
-What can you do about that?
-How should you detoxify and purify?
+Being professionally evaluated and guided helps you to be sure.
+If toxicity, or vitamin D insufficiency might be part of your problem, when is that evaluated?
+How should you detoxify?
+What can you do about virus exposure and immunity?
 This is not a time for guessing and doing it yourself!
-Your complementary care specialist should know these answers!
+Your complementary care specialist should know the answers!

-Ultimately, we want to make your whole body more resilient.
 Let us help you with this task.
 This is the best prevention anywhere.
-Contact us for your initial appointment.
+Contact us now.